egladman/wombat-tmk/README.md

 ![Wiring](/images/wiring.png)

-The keyboard is depicted *upside*.
+The keyboard is depicted *upside down*.